 (3) In considering the public's interest in domestic security when reviewing requests submitted under sub.
-(2), the department may place conditions on the use of the information, or may provide the requested information in a different format, when necessary to protect the public's interest in domestic security.
+(2), the department may consider guidance and information from state and federal agencies and organizations with responsibility for domestic security and may place conditions on the use of the information, or may provide the requested information in a different format, when necessary to protect the public's interest in domestic security.
+The department shall explain its reasons for why conditions or special formats are necessary to protect the public's interest in domester.